Understanding Illinois Car Insurance Requirements

 What are the Illinois car insurance requirements?

 Illinois insurance law makes it an at-fault insurance state.
-This means that drivers who cause wrecks must pay for the damage they do to others.
+This means that drivers who wrecks must pay for the damage they do to others.
 Liability coverage pays for these losses.
 It does not pay the policyholder or their passengers.
 Instead, it might pay other drivers, their passengers, pedestrians or others with property damage.

 Since Illinois requires at-fault drivers to pay, almost all drivers need to have liability insurance.
 Motorists who register a vehicle in Illinois must have at least: